openbsd/xenocara/lib/mesa/docs/ci/index.rst

 - Build testing for a number of build systems, configurations and platforms
 - Sanity checks (``meson test``)
-- Some drivers (softpipe, llvmpipe, freedreno and panfrost) are also tested using `VK-GL-CTS <https://github.com/KhronosGroup/VK-GL-CTS>`__
+- Some drivers (Softpipe, LLVMpipe, Freedreno and Panfrost) are also tested using `VK-GL-CTS <https://github.com/KhronosGroup/VK-GL-CTS>`__
 - Replay of application traces